Azure/azure-sdk-for-js/sdk/core/core-lro/docs/MIGRATION.md

 ## `core-lro-shim`

-There are situations where we don't want to breaking existing code and want to keep backward compatibility.
+There are situations where we don't want to break existing code and want to keep backward compatibility.
 Here we prepare `core-lro-shim` scripts for you, in which we implemented v2 `SimplePollerLike` interfaces with v3 interfaces.

 Once you copy them into your environment and the only thing you need to do is to update your lro references to that shim.